Kintyre/ksconf/docs/source/dyn/cli.rst

                             Specify pattern matching mode.
 Defaults to 'wildcard' allowing for '*' and '?' matching.
 Use 'regex' for more power but watch out for shell escaping.
-Use 'string' enable literal matching.
+Use 'string' to enable literal matching.
       --ignore-case         Ignore case when comparing or matching strings.
 By default matches are case-sensitive.
       --invert-match, -v    Invert match results.
-This can be used to show what content does NOT match, or make a backup copy of excluded content.
+This can be used to prevent content from being promoted.
       --stanza PATTERN      Promote any stanza with a name matching the given pattern.
 PATTERN supports bulk patterns via the 'file://' prefix.